-He joined Laurence Olivier’s new National Theatre Company in 1965 and shortly afterward made his film debut in Franco Zeffirelli’s The Taming of the Shrew with Richard Burton and Elizabeth Taylor.
+He joined Laurence Olivier’s new National Theatre Company in 1965, shortly afterwards making his film debut in Franco Zeffirelli’s The Taming of the Shrew with Richard Burton and Elizabeth Taylor.
 He was also Tybalt in Zeffirelli’s Romeo and Juliet and John the Baptist in his Jesus of Nazareth.

 Broadway and regional theater credits include Someone Who’ll Watch Over Me, Bent, The Crucible, Ring Round the Moon, the world premiere of Tennessee Williams’ Out Cry, and the title role in Cyrano de Bergerac.
-He was in the musical of The Little Prince and toured the US in Camelot, playing King Arthur.
-He most recently appeared in concert performances of My Fair Lady at the Kennedy Center in 2013.
+He starred in the musical The Little Prince and toured the US in Camelot, playing King Arthur.
+He most recently appeared in a concert performance of My Fair Lady at the Kennedy Center in 2013.

-Tthe narrator of The Word of Promise audio Bible, York’s latest recordings include Cry, The Beloved Country, Alice in Wonderland, and Earth Songs.
-His collaboration with composer Michael Hoppe of Prayers: a personal selection, a follow up to their How Do I Love The, was an Audie Award Finalist for 2012.
+The narrator of The Word of Promise audio Bible, York’s latest recordings include Cry, The Beloved Country, Alice in Wonderland, and Earth Songs.
+His collaboration with composer Michael Hoppe on Prayers: a personal selection, a follow up to their How Do I Love Thee, was an Audie Award Finalist for 2012.

-In addition to performing with music at the Kennedy Center, the Hollywood Bowl, and the Aspen, Bard, and Ravinia Festivals, York has starred in William Walton’s Henry V and in the first concert performance of his Christopher Columbus.
-He was Peer in a concert version of Peer Gynt and Salieri in a special version of Amadeus, also at the Bowl.
+In addition to performing with music at the Kennedy Center, the Hollywood Bowl, and the Aspen, Bard, and Ravinia Festivals, York starred in the first concert performance of William Walton’s Christopher Columbus.
+He played the title role in a concert version of Peer Gynt and Salieri in a staged version of Amadeus, also at the Bowl.

 His recording of the Tennyson/Strauss Enoch Arden was followed by several international concert performances, most recently in Prague.
 He has also headlined Strauss Meets Frankenstein and Intimate Letters with the Long Beach Opera.
-In early 2010 he performed the Walton/Shakespeare Henry V again, this time with Sir Neville Marriner and the Nashville and Detroit Symphonies.
-He was the narrator in the 2011 Christmas Concert with the Mormon Tabernacle Choir and David Archuleta.
+In early 2010 he performed the Walton/Shakespeare Henry V with Sir Neville Marriner and the Nashville and Detroit Symphonies.
+He was the narrator in the 2011 Christmas Concert with the Mormon Tabernacle Choir.
 In 2011, he starred in "Lisztian Loves" with pianist Andre Watts at the Ravinia Festival.

 He has recorded many plays for radio, both in the US and UK, his latest credit being "The Browning Version" for BBC4 in 2012.

-His book Dispatches from Armageddon (published by Smith and Kraus, 2001) was reviewed by Prof. Richard Brown as “one of the most readable, literate, and insightful works ever written on the process of making movies.”
+His Dispatches from Armageddon (Smith and Kraus, 2001) was reviewed by Prof. Richard Brown as “one of the most readable, literate, and insightful works ever written on the process of making movies.”

 York also lectures internationally on Shakespeare and the history and art of acting.
 He has also taught Master Classes, most recently at U.S.C.

-His contribution to his profession has been recognized with the award of Britain’s OBE, France’s Arts et Lettres, and a Star on the Hollywood Walk of Fame.
+His contribution to his profession has been recognized with the award of Britain’s OBE, France’s Arts et Lettres, and, not least, a Star on the Hollywood Walk of Fame.